learn-co-students/london-web-071618/18-rails-associations-1/README.md

 end
 ```

-- Let's generate a Cow and tell it that it `belongs_to` a farmer: `rails g resource Farmer name spots:integer farmer:references`
+- Let's generate a Cow and tell it that it `belongs_to` a farmer: `rails g resource Cow name spots:integer farmer:references`

   - the `farmer:references` generator does a few things for us: